-- A solid foundation in basic research methods fundamentals as covered in the core course (Research Methods in HDFS) and additionally from the student's own research experiences (e.g., thesis, 7000 research). - An understanding of qualitative and quantitative analysis procedures as covered in the core courses (Quantitative Methods I-IV in HDFS, and Qualitative Methods in HDFS). - The ability to design research that adequately addresses research questions or hypotheses. - A general understanding of the major methodological issues and controversies in family sciences and human development. - Within the student's specialization area, a sophisticated understanding of methodological problems and the ability to discuss (with reference to specific articles in the literature) various solutions that have been offered to handle these problems, along with the strengths and weaknesses of each. - Application of the above to critiques of the existing literature and to the development of an original proposal. - The ability to write an exam paper that specifically addresses the exam question and that is well-organized.
+- A solid foundation in basic research methods fundamentals as covered in the core course (Research Methods in HDFS) and additionally from the student's own research experiences (e.g., thesis, 7000 research). - An understanding of qualitative and quantitative analysis procedures as covered in the core courses (Quantitative Methods I-IV in HDFS, and Qualitative Methods in HDFS). - The ability to design research that adequately addresses research questions or hypotheses, and, if possible, allows a causal inference. - A general understanding of the major methodological issues and controversies in family sciences and human development. - Within the student's specialization area, a sophisticated understanding of methodological problems and the ability to discuss (with reference to specific articles in the literature) various solutions that have been offered to handle these problems, along with the strengths and weaknesses of each. - Knowledge of how to draw an appropriate sample for a given research study, including sample size, desired sample composition, and sample representativeness.
+The committee realizes that the goals of a study (e.g., to learn about individuals through in-depth interviews vs. to generalize quantitative results to a larger population) can play a large role in determining the most appropriate type of sample.
+For quantitative studies, students should know ideal ways to draw a probability sample, as well as nonprobability sampling methods when one's resources are limited. - Knowledge of how to develop optimal questions for qualitative interviews and quantitative survey/questionnaire items.
+Students should also be familiar with different ways to assess reliability and validity of quantitative measures and rigor of qualitative interviews. - Application of the above to critique the existing literature and to develop an original proposal. - The ability to write an exam paper that specifically addresses the exam questions and is well-organized.